-Management has not prepared financial statements that are in conformity with generally accepted accounting principles.
+Management has not prepared financial statements that are in conformity with generally accepted accounting principles as a result of the matters noted above.
+There were also material adjustments related to the Water Utility identified during the financial audit.

-Management Response
+Management Responses